0d-billie/beod.co.uk/_drafts/5-minutes-8-days-27-years.md

 excerpt: "CHANGE ME BEFORE PUBLISHING"
 ---

+Find meaningful markers of time, use them liberally

 ### 10 Seconds
 Enough to take a breath, think about what you're doing and saying, and then act.